azhurb/RoboND-DeepLearning-Project/writeup.md

 2. Use bigger dataset for example using data augmentation.
 3. Try to reduce learning rate because validation loss curve is not optimal.
 4. Try different optimizers for example Nadam.

+## Conclusion

+The model is trained only to identify the human in red clothes.
+If we need to change the target object to a car or a dog, we need to collect and pass additional data with such object classes to the model.